“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email firstname.lastname@example.org

-Apply online: University of Bolton MA/MSc Professional Practice (Specialism)-20 September 2021 (Intake not currently accepting international applications)
+Apply online: University of Bolton MA/MSc Professional Practice (Specialism) - 19 September 2022

 Our team of academic and professional staff will use a variety of teaching and learning strategies to help you gain and develop appropriate concepts, knowledge and skills.
 You can expect practice-based enquiry, self-directed study, lectures, seminars, tutorials, presentations and work-based learning.
 Scheduled sessions will be held in the evening, allowing full-time and part-time students to study together and offering opportunities for those working in professional/industrial environments to present live case studies.